Why Connie Britton Quit ‘Nashville’ & Left Her Co-Stars ‘Terrified’

 “We do keep in touch,” Panettiere said of where her relationship with Britton stands after she quit the show, which left producers no choice but to kill off Rayna in the heart-breaking storyline.
 “I hope because of this we can grow even closer,” Hayden added.

-Connie Britton and Hayden Panettiere’s fellow Nashville co-stars were also quick to heap praise on Britton following Rayna’s death across social media, seemingly dispelling rumors that drama between the cast could have stemmed Connie’s decision to quit the show after five seasons so soon after it was saved from cancelation.
+Connie Britton and Hayden Panettiere’s fellow Nashville co-stars were also quick to heap praise on Britton following Rayna’s death across social media, seemingly dispelling rumors that drama between the cast could have stemmed Connie’s decision to quit the show after five seasons so soon after it was saved from cancellation.

 “Connie has taught me everything I know as an actor.
 She has been a set mother to me since I was 8.
 She has been someone I look up to so much,” Maisy Stella, who alongside sister Lennon Stella played Britton’s on-screen daughters Maddie and Daphne Conrad on the show.